-- (a) Controlling exposures or preventing the spread of contamination in normal operation; - (b) Preventing or limiting the likelihood and magnitude of exposures in anticipated operational occurrences and accident conditions." - 4.21.
-Paragraph 3.89 of GSR Part 3 [9] states that:
+- (a) Controlling exposures or preventing the spread of contamination in normal operation; - (b) Preventing or limiting the likelihood and magnitude of exposures in anticipated operational occurrences and accident conditions."

-"In defining the boundaries of any controlled area, registrants and licensees shall take account of the magnitudes of the exposures expected in normal operation, the likelihood and magnitude of exposures in anticipated operational occurrences, and the type and extent of the procedures required for protection and safety."
+"In defining the boundaries of any controlled area, registrants and licensees shall take account of the magnitude of the exposures expected in normal operation, the likelihood and magnitude of exposures in anticipated operational occurrences and in accident conditions, and the type and extent of the procedures required for protection and safety."